The Florida Bar

 The petition for adoption is generally prepared and filed through an attorney.
 If the child was placed through an attorney/intermediary, generally that same attorney handles the preparation and filing of the necessary legal papers for the finalization of the adoption.

 WHAT IS NECESSARY TO FINALIZE THE ADOPTION?

 The adoption is “finalized” at a final hearing.
 The adoptive parent(s) must be present, but they may be given permission to appear telephonically with a notary to identify them to the court.
 A favorable final report of the agency or social worker must be filed with the court.
 The attorney handling the adoption will prepare the necessary papers for the court’s consideration and present the necessary testimony and evidence to the court.
 Assuming that all requirements of the statutes and court have been met, the judge will sign a final judgment of adoption.
 The final judgment of adoption awards the adoptive family parental rights of the child.

 WHAT ARE THE EFFECTS OF THE ADOPTION?

-Once the new birth certificate is received by the adoptive family, they may apply for a new Social Security number, a passport for the child, and open accounts on behalf of the child.
+Once the new birth certificate is received by the adoptive family, they may apply for a new Social Security number and a passport for the child, and may open accounts on behalf of the child.

 For all legal purposes, the adopted child will be considered the natural child of the adoptive family.
-Further, the adopted child will be legally considered as if he/she were born into the adopted family.
-That child will be deemed equal with all other children that may then be or later come into the adopted family.
+Further, the adopted child will be treated legally as if the child were born into the adopted family.
+That child will be deemed equal with all other children who may then be or later come into the adopted family.
 This means that the adopted child will inherit equally to those children biologically born into the family for purposes of estates and wills or divorce.
-It is as though the child was born into the adoptive family initially.
+It is as though the child were born into the adoptive family initially.